Figbird

 Inspect cache contents

-If you want to have a look at the cache contents for debugging reasons, you can do so as shown above.
+If you want to have a look at the cache contents for debugging reasons, you can do so as shown below.

 import createFeathersClient from '@feathersjs/feathers'